secretstartups/handbook/infrastructure/incident-management/index.html.md

 #### High Severity Bugs

-In the case of high severity bugs, we prefere that and incident issue is still created via [Reporting an Incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident).
+In the case of high severity bugs, we prefer that and incident issue is still created via [Reporting an Incident](/handbook/engineering/infrastructure/incident-management/#reporting-an-incident).
 This will give us an incident issue on which to track the events and response.

 ### Security Incidents